COVID-19 pandemic in Costa Rica: April 2020

 The first week of April, the Clodomiro Picado Research Institute of the University of Costa Rica, together with the Costa Rican Social Security Fund, announced the initiative that they were preparing a treatment for the new coronavirus from the blood donated by people whom recovered from COVID-19.
 Three options were announced; the first would refer to using convalescent plasma, which is to take blood from a recovered patient to fractionate from their plasma the part where the antibodies that released the virus are found and transfuse to a patient who is COVID-19 positive.

 The second investigation would be to use the blood of a recovered person, but also to purify the antibodies produced, isolate those and apply to a patient.
 The third option is to create antifidical serum in horses, generating only the antibodies against virus proteins.

-On 17 April, the Government announced that it made the first deposit of the Bono Proteger bond to a total of 33,000 beneficiaries.
+The government made the first deposit of the Bono Proteger bond to more than 30,000 beneficiaries from 18 April to 21 April.

 On 21 April, the Ministry of Public Education announced the cancellation of the application of the FARO national standardized tests, which would begin to be applied this year to eleventh-year students of academic schools, in the face of the coronavirus crisis.

 On 23 April, the Government announced that, due to the high demand for coronavirus test kits, the Costa Rican Social Security Fund together with the National Center for High Technology (CeNAT-Conare) through the CENIBiot Laboratory would begin to produce its own coronavirus tests for the country's population.